Segmentation-Free Streaming Machine Translation: Results

+We test the previous hypothesis by taking the translations generated with the DS-Oracle and feeding the memory mechanism of the Naive and Reverse-MT models with the appropriate source context.
+Because the DS-Oracle tells us which source words have actually been used to generate the translation, we can test if the memory mechanism is able to correctly identify these words.
+Figure~\ref{fig:analysis} shows the difference in length between the hypothesis generated by the memory mechanism and the DS-Oracle.
+It can be observed how the SegFree system is very good at detecting the correct position, except for some cases in where the length is underestimated.
+In contrast, the Naive approach cannot adapt its prediction depending on the content of the actual translation, and as a result it performs significantly worse at selecting the right position to update the source stream.

+Figure~\ref{fig:Europarl_ST_dev} shows a comparison between the SegFree approach and the selected baselines on the English to German Europarl-ST dev set.
 The DS-RoBERTa quality/latency trade-off is very dependant on the size of the future window $w\in\{0,1,2,4\}$.
 It can be observed how $w=0$ only remains competitive for low latencies, but it quickly plateaus between 28 and 29 BLEU points.
 The lack of a future window means that the segmentation decisions are less informed, and the translation quality does not greatly increase even if the translation model is given more context.
 Moving from $w=0$ to $w=1$ provides a significant quality boost, and the model is able to reach 31.7 BLEU points.
 Larger future window values ($w=2$ and $w=4$) provide further quality improvements, reaching a maximum of 32.3 and 33.3 BLEU points, respectively, but the additional latency introduced by the segmenter does not make them competitive choices.
 This is consistent with the results of other works that use the DS segmenter~\cite{IRANZOSANCHEZ2021}.
 Once the DS-RoBERTa model has one or two future context tokens, it is better to allocate additional latency to the MT model in order to avoid diminishing returns.
 Based on this, $w=1$ was selected for the final evaluation on the test sets.
 There is a gap of around 3 BLEU points between the DS-RoBERTa systems and the DS-Oracle across all latency regimes.
 This gap illustrates the loss of performance incurred when using an imperfect segmentation, as well as the upper bound of performance that could be achieved using a perfect segmenter.